 - provide a police report from your home province/state and one from the province/state of your home university (if they are different).
 These must have been was issued within the last six months.

 - undertake a Working with Children Check shortly after enrolment at the University of Melbourne, as required by the Department of Education and Early Childhood Development to be eligible for student teaching in the State of Victoria.

 - If you are intending to study two or more subjects in the Faculty of Engineering, you must nominate at least 75 points (usually 6 x 12.5 point subjects) worth of subjects from any area when you apply in order to avoid potential timetabling problems when you enrol.

 - Indicate on your application which subjects, if any, are essential for you to take.

 - Where prerequisites are listed for your preferred University of Melbourne subjects please provide descriptions of subjects previously completed, or an online link to the subject descriptions.

 - Note that exchange and study abroad students are not able to take any of the following subjects:

 - ENGM90015 Management and leadership for Engineers

 - ENGR90034 Creating Innovative Engineering.

-Students not enrolled in a law degree at their home institution
+Graduate-level students enrolled in a law degree at their home institution may:

 - Constitutional Law (LAWS50028)